availability-icon

 As you read through this list of challenges that can be discussed in therapy, did you recognize anything?
 Many people will.
 Know that you are not alone.
 Many people will not.
 Mental health challenges do not always fit into a neat label.
 Know that you are not alone either.
 Mental health professionals are Thriveworks Peachtree City are ready to help.
 We have appointments available.

 When you contact our office, a real person will answer your call and help you make an appointment.
-Your first session may be the following day because many new clients have their first appointment within 24 hours of their first call.
-We offer evening and weekend sessions, but we do not put our clients on a waitlist.
-Our therapists are able to accept many forms of insurance as well.
+Your first session may be the within the week, as many new clients’ appointments are.
+We offer evening and weekend sessions, and our therapists are able to accept many forms of insurance as well.
 Call today for an appointment.

 Pricing & insurance